-The project is coordinated by the Institut Pasteur and includes collaborations with epigenetic experts from Germany, France, UK, Italy, Australia and Brazil.
+The EU-financed project (A-PARADDISE (Anti-Parasitic Drug Discovery in Epigenetics) is coordinated by the Institut Pasteur and includes collaborations with epigenetic experts from Germany, France, UK, Italy, Australia and Brazil.
 Kancera's primary focus during the first phase of the project is to optimize the pharmaceutical properties of the anti-parasitic substances.